Skip to main content

 You don't need a finance degree to see that math.

 The question isn't whether quoting software is worth it.
-The question is how long you keep paying the hidden cost of not having it.
+It's how long you keep paying the hidden cost of not having it.